 The investigator will receive notification from the AHS STaRS system about the outcome of the review by the AHS Executive Committee.

 When the Data Request is approved by the AHS EC, the researcher must complete and sign a Confidentiality Agreement (PDF, 21KB) before the data can be released.
 The Confidentiality Agreement/No Publication Agreement prohibiting the use of the AHS data for other than the pre-specified uses outlined, must be signed by the extramural lead investigators and should be returned to the AHS per the form instructions, in conjunction with submission of the AHS STaRS application form.

 With all AHS research, the rights and privacy of cohort members must always be respected as outlined in the AHS study protocol.
 Initial contact with the cohort member, must be cleared through the EC.
 Informed consent agreements and privacy and human subject research policies dictate that personal identifiers of study participants can only be made available to government scientists and their collaborators.

-- Semi-Annual Progress Reports.
+- Annual Progress Reports.

 - Publication Guidelines.